WorkplaceX/Analyze/ASP.NET Core Angular Universal/Readme.md

-# Application Framework
+# Application Framework Basics
+Minimal ASP.NET Core application with Angular2 Universal.
+Demonstrates transition from server side rendering to single page application.
+It also passes data from ASP.NET down to Node.js.
+Example tested on Windows and Ubuntu.

 ## Install
-Go to folder "Framework/ASP.NET Core/WebApplication"
+Go to folder "ASP.NET"
-* npm run installAll
+* npm run installAll (Installs "Angular" and "Angular Universal" and "ASP.NET" and runs type script compile for "Angular")
-* npm run buildAngular
-* Open WebApplication with Visual Studio or Visual Studio Code and run it.
+* Open Solution.sln with Visual Studio or Visual Studio Code (and restore .NET packages) and run it.
+* Open http://localhost:50373/Angular/InstallClient.html one time.
+(This copies all necessary files to "wwwroot/Angular")

 ## Folder Structure
 * Angular (Based on angular.io quickstart)
 * Angular Universal (Based on Angular Universal starter)
-* ASP.NET Core (Single page application)
+* ASP.NET (Single page application)

 ## Folder "Angular"
 Develop client code here.
 It transforms the data object (See also file dataService.ts) into html.